 Public theology strives to uncover the theological issues that underlie human culture, society, and experience, including schooling.
 It “points towards a wider and deeper strand of theological reflection rooted in the interaction of biblical insight, philosophical analysis, historical discernment and social formation” (Max Stackhouse).
 When applied to slum schooling, public theology raises questions that precede practical concerns over how the school is organized, the classroom managed, and the curriculum structured.
 It’s focus, first and foremost, is on the school's “religious” vision—that is, with the prior what and why questions.
 What human and community development goals energize the school?
 What life orientation or “calling” is reflected in those goals?
 Why does any of it matter?

-MATUL students do not live and learn in a vacuum.
-Rather, they operate within the frameworks of their native assumptions, traditions and habits, the culture of their host communities, and the culture of the institutions (e.g. churches, health clinics, schools) in which they serve.
-Their scholarship develops within this broad and complex picture of reality.
-Subjects like “slum schooling,” then, cannot be reduced to just their theological dimensions (i.e. God’s revelation according to a particular religious tradition).
-Most of our work will be to acquire an intimate and accurate understanding of schooling within the context of urban poor community life, and to do so according to the standards and perspectives of informing disciplines (e.g. urban sociology, anthropology).
-That is why “good Christian scholarship may be virtually indistinguishable from scholarship done by anyone else” (Robert Wuthnow).

-At the same time, Christian values and commitments should not make a difference in the moral agendas that shape our scholarship.
-The term “public theology” describes a way of doing theology with a focus on issues of public concern.
-Within the MATUL program, theology attempts to “go public” by addressing critical issues facing the urban poor, including: public health, land rights, human rights, economic development, and education.
-Dialogue is an essential method in the “public” character of the MATUL pedagogy, which is what students are inserted, not just in private churches, but also in public clinics, schools, and advocacy organizations.
-Through focused reading, video viewing, and a course internship, students’ “public” dialogue extends to other scholars, community practitioners, policy makers, and local residents, especially those whose voices are often not heard but who feel the impact of public policy on their lives.

 How might MATUL students manifest their faith within the context of both the MATUL program and the present course (TUL555)?